-- The impact of changes in tobacco product characteristics (such as flavors, product design, packaging, very low nicotine cigarette, nicotine formulations) on tobacco use behaviors including experimentation, initiation, progression, dual/poly use, transition to non-flavored products, and cessation-related behaviors.
+- The impact of tobacco product characteristics (such as flavors, product design, nicotine concentration and, formulations) on tobacco use behaviors including experimentation, initiation, progression, dual/poly use, complete/partial switching, transition to non-flavored products, and cessation-related behaviors.

-- Innovative methods and measures to assess tobacco use behaviors.
+- Innovative methods, measures, and study designs to assess tobacco use knowledge, attitudes, perceptions, and behaviors.

-- Measures, methods, or study designs to assess the likely impact of ENDS and heated tobacco products, and/or potential modified risk tobacco products on tobacco use behavior, including perceptions, susceptibility, experimentation, initiation, adoption, switching, and use (including dual use) and cessation-related behaviors.
+- Measures, methods, or study designs to assess the likely impact of ENDS, and heated tobacco products, and/or potential modified risk tobacco products on tobacco use behavior, including perceptions, intentions, susceptibility, experimentation, initiation, adoption, substitution, switching, and use (including dual use) and cessation-related behaviors;

-- Measures (e.g., attitudes, perceptions, intentions) to best predict future behaviors of non-cigarette tobacco product use, including among current and established users of cigars, waterpipe, and ENDS.
+- Measures (e.g., attitudes, perceptions, intentions, behaviors) to best predict future use of tobacco products other than conventional cigarettes, including among current and established users of cigars, waterpipe, heated tobacco products and ENDS.

-- Relative appeal of different flavor categories and product types to youth, young adults, and adults.
+- Relative appeal of different flavors and flavor categories and product types to youth, young adults, and adults.